surfaceUsed/http-file-server/Documents/Dynamic-url-pattern-matching.md

 The URL path is divided by `/` into segments.
 These segments are checked to see if they are either static (predefined) values or dynamic parameters (indicated by curly braces `{}`).
 The client URL path is then compared with the generic URL path.
 Static values must match exactly, while dynamic parameters are filled in by the clients URL.

-An example of a URL path where `name` is a static parameter that has to match, and `{name}` is a dynamic parameter that is filled in by the client UTR:
+An example of a URL path where `name` is a static parameter that has to match, and `{name}` is a dynamic parameter that is filled in by the client URL:

 Consider the following example: